tetpolycarp/SaleOrder3/Readme.txt

 From AWS Console (west region, Oregon)
 0. Create the AMI which is the last good EC2 instance.
 Only keep it for 1 month during Banh Chung
 1. Start EC2 instance "btv-saleorders-server"
-2. From "CloudWatch\Events\Rules", make sure to enable these 2 rules:
+2. From "EventBridge\Scheduler\Scheduled rules(legary)" in Oregon, make sure to enable these 2 rules:
      "StartBtvEc2Instance" which start VM at 15:00 UTC daily (which is 7am local time) "StopBtvEc2" which stop VM at 7:00 UTC daily (which is 11pm local time)
 3. From "EC2\Elastic IP addresses", create the new ElasticIPs.